De Statuten van Nautilus International vormen het wettelijke raamwerk dat het functioneren van de vakbond bepaalt.

 25.2 If the Council or Executive Committee decides to expel a member, or bar the member from holding office, such expulsion or bar shall be operative from the time notice of the expulsion or bar is posted in a manner providing objective record of the date of dispatch to the member concerned.

-25.5 A member on suspension under Rule 25.4 shall not be entitled for the period of suspension to undertake the duties of any office in the Union or participate in any meeting of the Union.
+25.5 A member on suspension under Rule 25.4 shall not be entitled for the period of suspension to undertake the duties of any office in the Union or participate in any meeting of the Union but shall otherwise remain entitled to the benefits of membership.

-26.2 The Council shall, under Rule 2(q) determine detailed regulations for the operation of this Rule.
+26.2 The Council shall, under Rule 2(u) determine detailed Regulations for the operation of this Rule.

 27.1 The power to make, alter or revoke any Rule of the Union shall be vested only in a Rules General Meeting, which shall be convened in accordance with the following provisions.

-27.2 A Rules General Meeting shall be held concurrent with the General Meeting in every fourth year, commencing with the General Meeting held in 2011.
+27.2 A Rules General Meeting shall be held concurrent with the General Meeting in every fourth year.

 27.3 A Rules General Meeting may be called at other times by:

-(i) resolution of the Council for the purpose only of considering a Rule amendment proposed by the Council or,
+(i) resolution of the Council for the purpose only of considering a Rule amendment or amendments proposed by the Council or,

 (ii) by notice in writing to the General Secretary signed by not less than 200 Full members and setting forth the proposed Rule change(s), in which case a Rules General Meeting shall be called within 6 months of the receipt of such notice by the General Secretary.
 The Council may also submit amendments to the Rule change(s) proposed by members and also submit other Rule Change(s).

-27.4 Any proposals for change adopted by a Rules General Meeting shall come into effect at 2400 on the Sunday following the date of the Rules General Meeting, unless otherwise specified in the proposal.
+27.4 Any proposals for change adopted by a Rules General Meeting shall come into effect at midnight UK time on the Sunday following the date of the Rules General Meeting, unless otherwise specified in the proposal.

-27.5 The Council shall, under Rule 2(q) determine detailed Regulations for the operation of this Rule.
+27.5 The Council shall, under Rule 2(u) determine detailed Regulations for the operation of this Rule.

 Notwithstanding anything to the contrary herein contained, any notice required to be given under these Rules shall be deemed to have been duly given if such notice be set out in an official journal of the Union, or sent by email to the last known email address of the member or posted on the website of the Union provided always that: